Protecting The Original Mothership

 There have been reports in the local press that MDOT would be willing to move United Sound.
 It should be noted though that the only guaranteed way to preserve USS is to either 1) Revise the E.I.S. to avoid the proposed USS historic district completely and / or 2) legally stop the I-94 expansion.

 In the fall of 2013, the present owner of United Sound went public with their desire to reopen the studio and protect the building.
 They wanted to see this nationally significant property protected for future generations.
 According to owner Danielle Scott, “We must preserve United Sound to remind us of the kind of musical people we have been.
 We must preserve United Sound to remind us of what kind of musical people we can be in the future.”

 Winter 2014-June 2015

-In this effort, the DSC asked historical preservationist Rebecca Binno Savage to begin the process to achieve historic designation in Detroit.
-The DSC believed that the Detroit City Council should designate the United Sound Systems building as an historic district in Detroit.
+In this effort, DSC asked historical preservationist Rebecca Binno Savage to begin the process to achieve historic designation in Detroit.
+DSC believed that the Detroit City Council should designate the United Sound Systems building as an historic district in Detroit.

 Housed in a converted residential structure, it has been leasing recording studios at this site since approximately 1940.